APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 - APZmedia PSD Layer Saver (8 Layers Advanced)

 ### Troubleshooting

+#### Automatic Installation Issues

+If automatic dependency installation fails:

+1. **Check Console Output**: Look for error messages in the ComfyUI console
+2. **Try Manual Installation**: Use the manual installation scripts as fallback
+3. **Check Permissions**: Ensure ComfyUI has permission to install packages
+4. **Check Internet Connection**: Automatic installation requires internet access
+5. **Restart ComfyUI**: Sometimes a restart helps with dependency loading

+#### Common Issues

+**"Auto-installer not available"**
+- This is normal if the auto_installer.py file is missing
+- Use manual installation scripts instead

+**"Dependencies not available for node"**
+- Automatic installation may have failed
+- Check console for specific error messages
+- Try manual installation

+**"Failed to install [package]"**
+- Check internet connection
+- Try manual installation with different flags
+- Check ComfyUI Python environment

 If nodes don't appear, check the ComfyUI console for error messages.
 See [INSTALL.md](INSTALL.md) for detailed troubleshooting.